MateusSilvaUFG/cs-2023-1/aula10/Tarefa_008.md

 3. A importação org.junit.Assert .assertEquals nunca é usado java(268435844) [Ln 10, Col 15]
 4. A importação org.junit.Assert.assertTrue nunca é usada java(268435844) [Ln 11, Col 15]

+**arthur_castro**

+**ClienteTest.java**
+1. The import org.util is never used
+2. The import org.junit.Assert.assertEquals is never used
+3. The import org.junit.Assert.assertTrue is never used

+**PremioSeguroTest.java**
+1. The import org.util.DataUtils is never used
+2. The import org.junit.Assert is never used
+3. The import org.junit.Before is never used
+4. The import org.junit.Assert.assertTrue is never used

+**Arthur_moura**

+**ClienteTest.java**
+1. The import org.excecoes is never used
+2. The import org.junit.Before is never used
+3. The import org.junit.Assert.assertTrue is never used

+**PremioSeguroTest.java**
+1. The import org.util.DataUtils is never used
+2. The import org.junit.Assert is never used
+3. The import org.junit.Before is never used
+4. The import org.junit.Assert.assertTrue is never used

+**emanoel**

+**ClienteTest.java**
+1. The import org.util is never used
+2. The import org.junit.Assert.assertEquals is never used
+3. The import org.junit.Assert.assertTrue is never used

+**PremioSeguroTest.java**
+1. The import org.util.DataUtils is never used
+2. The import org.junit.Assert is never used
+3. The import org.junit.Assert.assertTrue is never used

+**felipe_galvao**

+**ClienteTest.java**
+1. The import org.util is never used
+2. The import org.junit.Assert.assertEquals is never used
+3. The import org.junit.Assert.assertTrue is never used

+**PremioSeguroTest.java**
+1. The import org.util.DataUtils is never used
+2. The import org.junit.Assert is never used
+3. The import org.junit.Before is never used
+4. The import org.junit.Assert.assertEquals is never used

+**felipe_ramos**

+**ClienteTest.java**
+1. The import org.junit.Assert.assertTrue is never used
+2. The value of the local variable result is not used
+3. The value of the local variable result is not used
+4. The value of the local variable result is not used
+5. The value of the local variable result is not used
+6. The value of the local variable result is not used
+7. The value of the local variable result is not used
+8. The value of the local variable result is not used

+**PremioSeguroTest.java**
+1. The import org.util.DataUtils is never used
+2. The import org.junit.Before is never used
+3. The import org.junit.Assert.assertEquals is never used
+4. The import org.junit.Assert.assertTrue is never used

+**felipe_silveira**

+**ClienteTest.java**

+1. The import org.junit.Assert.assertEquals is never used